Tigre

 One spring day, the kids wanted to go for a walk.
 The adults, all busy, said they could only if they took Tigre with them.
 Delighted, the children set off.
 Along the way, they encountered their mother’s cousin, who had promised never to steal again.
 But fate intervened; they met him next to an irrigation canal, swollen from the melting snow of nearby hills.
 The man managed to kick Tigre, who fell into the water and was swept away by the current.
 They never found his body.

 When Carlos left, I climbed the giant avocado tree and cried for a long while.
 Not just for my friend who died a hero, but for a world gone mad, where the good were mercilessly slain by those meant to care for us.
-I vowed that someday, many would know the story of Tigre, the dog that fought like a big cat.
+I vowed that someday, many would know the story of Tigre, the dog that fought like a puma.

 I thank Loreto Alonso-Alegre and especially Dolores Póliz for the proofreading.